project-everest/project-everest.github.io/index.md

   primitives in assembly
 - [EverCrypt], a verified crypto provider that combines [HACL\*] and [Vale] via an agile, multi-platform, self-configuring cryptographic API.
+- [EverParse], a library and tool to automatically generate verified parsers and serializers for binary data formats

 [F*]: https://fstar-lang.org
 [miTLS]: https://mitls.org